 Data collection

 Mental health workers and service users were interviewed separately.
 Each participant was presented with 5 vignettes sequentially.
 Vignettes illustrated situations where risk management practice might impact upon service users’ recovery in the community and were developed through focus groups with community-based mental health workers and service users.
 Vignette scenarios were identified and validated through comparison with existing empirical literature.
-Feedback focus groups were conducted to further validate and amend the vignettes (see Author, 2014 for the vignette development process).
+Feedback focus groups were conducted to further validate and amend the vignettes (see Holley, 2014 for the vignette development process).
 An example of a vignette is provided in figure xx.

 After presenting each vignette, participants were asked a series of questions such as ‘what do you think will happen next in this scenario?’ and ‘what do you think the mental health worker should do?’
 Participants were also asked open-ended questions about whether the vignettes related to their personal experiences and if so, to describe what happened.
 All interviews were digitally recorded and transcribed verbatim.